Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 From “quick fixes” to daily practice — consistent meals, steady movement, and supportive medical care reduce risk and build resilience.
 Quick cleanses and extreme restriction may feel appealing but rarely sustain long-term gains.

-Hepatitis C, CURED offers real-world motivation.
+Dr. Johnny’s story in Hepatitis C, CURED and his broader journey from death's door to liver expert offer real-world motivation.
 His food-based approach may also inspire people, while this guide stays evidence-informed and safety-first.
 If you have hepatitis C or advanced disease, follow antiviral treatment and follow-ups under clinical supervision.

 • Normalize the emotional impact and pivot to controllable steps: meals, activity, labs.